antoinemarchal/antoinemarchal/README.md

 ## @amarchal -- Astrophysicist & radio astronomer

-I’m based @LPENS (Paris).
+I am a CNRS researcher based @LPENS (Paris).
+- 🛫 Before that I was a Fellow @CITA in Canada and then @RSAA/ANU in Australia.
 - 🔭 I work on the structure of the interstellar medium (ISM) and its role in star formation.
-- 🛫 Before that I was a Fellow @CITA in Canada and then @RSAA/ANU in Australia.

 Projects:
 - Right now I’m building IViS 🌱, a GPU-accelerated, energy-efficient imager for scalable mosaicking of large hyperspectral cubes from ASKAP and MeerKAT.